 New Classics reviews CDs as well as books and DVD and Blu-ray film releases.
 The music ranges from Americana, country and rock to jazz, blues, folk, opera and classical.
 DVDs on review include television, music and feature films, from box office movie hits to film noir and silent classics.

-The latest releases include Dame Evelyn Glennie’s new album, Concertos for Mallet Instruments which features Glennie with the City Chamber Orchestra of Hong Kong.
+Dame Evelyn Glennie’s new album, Concertos for Mallet Instruments features Glennie with the City Chamber Orchestra of Hong Kong.
 The music is ambitous yet thoroughly rewarding and is played by the GRAMMY Award-winning percussion virtuoso with her usual mesmerising mastery.

 A new Blu-ray release from Naxos features Sergei Prokofiev’s exciting opera, The Fiery Angel An explosive mix of fantastical realism and endless confusion of nightmares, madness, sexual impulses and cultural clashes, this acclaimed presentation of Prokofiev’s masterpiece sparkles in all its grotesque glory.